Best Hostels in Australia: The Ultimate Guide

 The facilities here are fantastic.
 You have a well-equipped kitchen and once your food is ready, you can take it to the rooftop dining area!
 You also have decent sized rooms and helpful staff to boot!

-It may be one of the more expensive hostels in Australia, but it’s definitely one of the best!
+It may be one of the more expensive hostels in the country, but it’s definitely one of the best!

 Visiting the Northern Territory was one of the highlights of my trip to Australia.
 The state is full of amazing destinations such as Darwin, the Devil’s Marbles and Uluru.